JuliaDiff/ForwardDiff.jl/README.md

  in _calc_hessian! at /Users/jarrettrevels/.julia/ForwardDiff/src/fad_api/hessian.jl:48
 ```

-Thus, chunking of input vectors whose length is a prime number is unsupported.
+Thus, chunking up input vectors whose length is a prime number is unsupported.
 We're currently working on removing this limitation.

 Note that it is generally always much faster to **not** provide a `chunk_size`.
-This option is provided for the cases in which performing an entire calculation at once would consume too much memory.
+The `chunk_size` option should only be used in cases where performing the entire calculation at once would consume too much memory.